sg-s/xolotl/docs/reference/xolotl-methods.md

 # checkCompartmentName

-is used internally by `xolotl` to verify that the compartment name you are using is valid and legal.
-This method is called every time you add a compartment to a `xolotl` object.

-Usage:
+**Syntax**

 ```matlab
 ok = checkCompartmentName(self,comp_name)
 ```

+**Description**

+`checkCompartmentName` is used internally by `xolotl` to verify that the compartment name you are using is valid and legal.
+This method is called every time you add a compartment to a `xolotl` object.

+!!! warning
+    Do not use `checkCompartmentName`, as it may be removed in a future release.

 !!! info "See Also"
     * [xolotl.add](https://xolotl.readthedocs.io/en/master/reference/xolotl-methods/#add)